-RNA 6000 Nano LabChip, Agilent Technologies.
-Miniaturized fluidics and electrokinetics are combined to allow rapid sizing and quantitation of nucleic acids at the nanogram level.
-Each LabChip can process twelve samples and the run time is about one minute per sample.
-Controlling software also outputs amount and ratio of ribosomal RNA bands.
+Figure 4.
+Probeset intensity and image data for GNB2L1 mRNA detected on a human genomewide U133A expression GeneChip from an embryonic stem cell line sample.
+Non-specific signal quantitation of nucleic acids at the picogram level.
+RNA 6000 Pico LabChips can process eleven samples and the run time is about one minute per sample.
+Controlling software outputs RNA concentration and ratio of ribosomal RNA bands